 Layout

 What is an Agile Roles and Responsibilities Matrix?
-A Step by Step Guide
+A Step-by-Step Guide

 As a project manager, you’ll often find yourself being pulled in many directions at once.
 You may be handling the pressure of a closing deadline, making a detailed product roadmap, or setting business goals.
-With so many responsibilities, you know there’s little to no room for any mistakes.
+With so many responsibilities, you know there’s little to no room for mistakes.

 Many project managers often find themselves off-track, demotivated, and just not able to get things done on time.